 Go Dirty with Dirty Girl Mud Runs

-Disclaimer: This is a sponsored post made possible by Go Dirty Girl.
+Disclaimer: This is post is written in partnership with Go Dirty Girl.
 All opinions expressed are 100% mine.

 I had the privilege of running my first mud run earlier this month.

 Who is Dirty Girl?

 Dirty Girl is the nation’s largest women’s-only mud run.
 It’s a non-competitive, un-timed 5K muddy obstacle course that’s open to women of all ages and athletic abilities.
 Cancer survivors run at all Dirty Girl events for free, and Dirty Girl will give $250,000 in 2013 to breast cancer charity Bright Pink.

 I was lucky enough to have some friends run with me (thank you Tami, Coco and Monica!), and I have to tell you…that’s the way to go.
 It is so much more fun to get down & dirty and breathless with friends.
 Plus I didn’t feel so silly dressing up to run.
 I know having the right clothing definitely helped me enjoy running, the options can be a bit overwhelming.
 This article was a big help when choosing the best running tights for me.

 Overall, I thought Dirty Girl did a nice job at putting this event together.
 We were East of Los Angeles (near Lancaster) at a paintball field, which means lots of dirt and open areas.
 The volunteers were nice and helpful and everything was nice and organized.